frictionlessdata/datapackage/source/data-packages.rst

 `datapackage.json` is the central file in a Data Package.
 It provides:

 * General metadata such as the name of the package, its license, its publisher etc
-* A list of the data files that make up this data package (plus, possibly, additional schema information about these data files in a structured form)
+* A list of the data resources that make up this data package (plus, possibly, additional schema information about these data resources in a structured form)

 The Package descriptor MUST be a valid JSON file.
 (JSON is defined in `RFC 4627`_).